South Korea's Lee in Tokyo to highlight friendly ties with Japan before key summit with Trump

-TOKYO (AP) — South Korean President Lee Jae Myung held his first full summit with Japanese Prime Minister Shigeru Ishiba in Tokyo in a visit largely aimed at showcasing friendly ties between the two Asian neighbors that now face common challenges from the United States, their mutual ally.
+TOKYO (AP) — South Korean President Lee Jae Myung, in his first full summit with Japanese Prime Minister Shigeru Ishiba in Tokyo on Saturday, stressed the importance of setting aside differences and cooperating in common areas as the leaders showcased their efforts to develop friendly ties.

-Lee’s visit Saturday comes in an unusual order, putting Japan ahead of the U.S., to help him better prepare for his crucial first summit in Washington with U.S. President Donald Trump, mainly on trade and defense issues.
+The neighbors face common challenges from the United States, their mutual ally, and Lee's visit to Japan may help him prepare for his crucial first summit in Washington on Aug.
+25 with U.S. President Donald Trump, mainly on trade and defense issues.

+Japan and South Korea can cooperate in many areas, but also have conflicts because they are so geographically close, Lee said.

+At a time when global trade and security are shaken, it is more important than ever for the two countries with shared principles to cooperate, he added, calling for increased dialogue through “shuttle diplomacy.”

 His Tokyo visit before Washington is well received by Japanese officials who see it as a sign Lee is placing great importance to relations between the two neighbors whose ties have repeatedly been disrupted by historical disputes, hampering their trilateral coordination with Washington.

-Noting Lee's visit in Tokyo as the first destination of his foreign trip after taking office in June, Ishiba welcomed the South Korean president's arrival at the Prime Minister's Office and posted photos on social media platform X.
+Noting Lee's trip to Tokyo is the first destination of his foreign trip since taking office in June, Ishiba welcomed the South Korean president's arrival at the Prime Minister's Office and posted photos on social media platform X.

 The two leaders first met in a closed, small group of officials before summit talks with expanded groups.